Salford Crescent railway station: Connecting bus routes

-Salford Crescent is served by Stagecoach Manchester's service 50, a cross-city bus service between East Didsbury and MediaCityUK.
-Services 8, 31, 36, 37, 67 and 100 also stop outside the station and run to Manchester, terminating at either Piccadilly Gardens or Shudehill Interchange.
-Services also head towards Bolton, Eccles, Swinton, Pendlebury, Trafford Centre, Warrington and Farnworth.
+Salford Crescent is served by route 50, operated by Metroline Manchester on behalf of Transport for Greater Manchester's Bee Network, a radial cross-city bus service between East Didsbury and MediaCityUK.
+Routes 8, 31, 36, 37, 67 and 100 also stop outside the station and run to Manchester, terminating at either Piccadilly Gardens or Shudehill Interchange.
+Services from Manchester head towards Bolton, Eccles, Swinton, Pendlebury, Trafford Centre, Warrington and Farnworth.

 Improvements

 In 2007, Network Rail recognised that Salford Crescent could not cope with existing passenger levels, leading to platform overcrowding.
 It suggested expansion of the station with extra platforms, greater use of it as an interchange and use as a terminus for services from east of Manchester.
 It also raised the possibility of moving the station.

 In 2012, improvement work started at the station, including platform extensions, a new rain canopy and the relocation of the ticket office to street level.
 The works were completed in October 2013 and officially opened by Mayor of Salford, Ian Stewart.

+On 25 May 2023, it was announced that a third platform would be added.